microsoft/fhir-server/docs/Features.md

 Cosmos DB is a globally distributed multi-model (SQL API, MongoDB API, etc.) database.
 It supports different [consistency levels](https://docs.microsoft.com/en-us/azure/cosmos-db/consistency-levels).
 The default deployment template configures the FHIR Server with `Strong` consistency, but the consistency policy can be modified (generally relaxed) on a request by request basis using the `x-ms-consistency-level` request header.

 ## Role Based Access Control
-The FHIR Server uses Azure Active Directory for access control.
-Specifically if the `FhirServer:Security:Enabled` configuration parameter is set to `true`, all requests (except `/metadata`) to the FHIR server must have `Authorization` request header set to `Bearer <TOKEN>`.
+The FHIR Server uses [Azure Active Directory](https://azure.microsoft.com/en-us/services/active-directory/) for [access control](Authentication.md).
+Specifically, Role Based Access Control (RBAC) is enforced, if the `FhirServer:Security:Enabled` configuration parameter is set to `true`, and all requests (except `/metadata`) to the FHIR server must have `Authorization` request header set to `Bearer <TOKEN>`.
 The token must contain one or more roles as defined in the `roles` claim.
 A request will be allowed if the token contains a role that allows the specified action on the specified resource.

-Currently, allowed actions for a specific role can only be specified *globally* on the API.
+Currently, the allowed actions for a given role are applied *globally* on the API.
 [Future work](Roadmap.md) is aimed at allowing more granular access based on a set of policies and filters.